 Application Submission and Review

-Students have three opportunities to begin the online Master of Science in Computer Science program each year including one in the fall, one in the spring, and one in the summer.
+Students have three opportunities to begin the online Master of Science in Computer Science program each year including the fall, spring, and summer.
 For our annual academic calendar and application deadline information, please contact an admission advisor at email@example.com.

 The Pace Office of Graduate Admission informs applicants of the committee’s decision—denied or accepted—within 1 week of completed application submission.

 Candidates residing in the U.S. can apply up to two week prior to their desired start date.
 We encourage prospective students, however, to submit their application well before the deadline if possible.

 Applications are carefully reviewed by the Graduate Admission Committee utilizing a holistic approach which considers qualitative and quantitative factors to ensure that admitted students have the requisite background and ability to succeed in the program of their choice.